The Good & Quiet Ripple

 In an age driven by boastfully sharing our narratives, even good deeds and extemporaneous acts of kindness can often feel transactional.
 There is a magic that occurs when good deeds are done for their own sake, which produce secondary, tertiary, and unforeseen reverberations of wholesome goodwill.

-There’s a Bible verse within the book of Acts in which Peter, the religious leader of the community, walks down the street and heals the sick and ailing townsfolks around him.
+There’s a Bible verse within the book of Acts in which Peter, the religious leader of the community, walks down the street and heals the sick and ailing townspeople around him.

 But what the pastor really emphasized was that the shadow of Peter had served to heal these people.
 It wasn’t that Peter himself was intentionally healing these people; but rather, he served as a vessel to God’s power, passively carrying through him God’s power upon the earth to heal all these people.

-And the distinct the really the thing that struck out struck with me was that Peter had no idea like this was this was something this was a phenomenon that was going on unbeknownst to Peter himself when he was walking through the street and when people were when the when the when the town's folks were putting you know were were leaving out their their sick and and and and um their sick and suffering like relatives and stuff trying to get healed by Peter
+And the really distinct thing is that Peter had no idea - this was a phenomenon that was going on unbeknownst to Peter himself when he was walking through the street and when people were leaving out their sick and suffering relatives to get healed by Peter.

-And um what struck me about this passage and what struck me about this whole thing was that the power of God was acting through Peter without Peter even knowing and most importantly without Peter even getting the acknowledgement that it was happening
+What struck me about this passage was that the power of God was acting through Peter, without Peter himself even knowing, and most importantly, without Peter even receiving any acknowledgement that it was happening at all.

 Previous